yokawasa/azure-k8s-daas-ticketmonster-demo/docs/create-aks-cluster.md

 # Create AKS Cluster

 ## 1. Create AKS Cluster
-First of all, update latest azure-cli in case that you're operating locally, NOT using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview):
+First of all, update latest azure-cli in case that you're operating locally.
+This step can be skipped if you're using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview):
 ```
 pip install -U azure-cli
 ```